jason-m/cloud-ddns/README.md

  - for Cloudfare( WIP )
    - point your ddns client to http://ipaddress:port/cloudfare/
-   - set username to your record id and your password to the api key
+   - set username to your zone name (ie domain.com) and password to your API Token